London’s leafy rural village of Highgate houses one of the capital’s worst-kept gastropub secrets, the Red Lion & Sun.

-The pub has dubbed its menu as “rustic modern British pub food”, with meats supplied by Highgate Butchers and all other produce carefully sourced from respected producers, locally wherever possible.
+The pub has dubbed its menu as “rustic modern British pub food”, with meats supplied by Highgate Butchers and all other produce carefully sourced from respected producers – locally wherever possible.

-On a Sunday you’d be forgiven for thinking the whole of north London descends on the pub.
-Sundays have become something of an institution – it’s the busiest day of the week – with tables scarce and four types of roast dinner taking the lead role.
+On a Sunday, you’d be forgiven for thinking the whole of north London descends on the pub.
+Offering four types of roast dinner, spare tables at the Red Lion and Sun on its busiest day of the week are an endangered species.

 The Red Lion & Sun was also the 2018 Great British Pub Awards winner, standing out among a host of high calibre winners and finalists in the prestigious competition.